-In the previous sections, it was shown that the gradient placer produces a similar placement quality as VPR in regard of the bounding-box cost and the required routing resources.
+In the previous sections, it was shown that the gradient placer produces a similar placement quality as VPR in regard to the bounding-box cost and the required routing resources.
 In this section, the runtime of both algorithms is measured and evaluated.
 The configuration of the system that has been used for the benchmarking is provided in Table IV.

-The results are shown in Table V. The presented numbers are each an average of ten measurements.
+The results are shown in Table V. The presented numbers

+TABLE IV.
+CONFIGURATION OF THE SYSTEM THAT HAS BEEN USED FOR THE BENCHMARKING OF THE GRA ADIENT A ALGOF NTH M AND VPR are each an average of ten measurements.
 All single measurements varied less than two percent of the average of the measurement series.